Guides

 }

-In this response, the security flags are all false, so the address is clean.
-The ASN data confirms the IP belongs to Google.
-The location and timezone fields allow for content personalization or compliance checks.
-These enriched fields arrive in one request and can drive risk scores or rate limits without local data maintenance.
+In this response, the security flags are all "false", which confirms the address is not a VPN, proxy, or TOR exit and has no abuse history.
+The ASN data confirms Google owns the IP.
+The location and timezone fields allow for geo-personalization and compliance decisions.
+These enriched fields arrive in one request and can drive risk scores or content localization without the maintenance of local IP data.

 Final Thoughts